polygon-sql/polygon/README.md

 python3 example.py
 ```

-which will run Polygon on an example.
+which will run Polygon on an equivalence checking example for two queries.
 The expected output is similar to:

 ```
 NEQ Time: 0.262586